alloba/book-of-hours-notes/books/On Imperfections.md

 ## Description
 On Imperfections

-Poemander, light-smith and Lantern-long, describes the process of 'transinhabitation', which he calls 'a manifestation of imperfection.'
+[[Poemander]], light-smith and Lantern-long, describes the process of 'transinhabitation', which he calls 'a manifestation of imperfection.'
 ### Partial Study Description
 I'm Reading...